 “Their services are not good; they must give us quality services before increasing the cost for calls,” she added.

-A student who declined to give his name also expressed his displeasure at the new tariff, saying the move would affect most students, of them relied on the Internet to conduct research and for educational purposes.
+A student who declined to give his name also expressed his displeasure at the new tariff, saying the move would affect most students,

 The subscribers called on the telcos to rather focus on implementing strategies to improve their services, as most Ghanaians were already struggling to make a living.

 A statement signed by the Chief Executive Officer of the CTC, Mr Kenneth Ashigbey, and issued in Accra last Wednesday said the chamber “wishes to notify its esteemed customers and the general public of tariff modifications following the implementation of the new tax laws”.

 “The government, as part of the 2018 mid-year review of the budget, amended the acts referenced above.
 The objective was to give effect to the conversion of NHIL and GETFL into levies that are not subject to the input-output mechanism and delinking them from

 “Our members, who are responsible corporate entities, will comply fully with Ghana’s laws and ensure the distinction between

 “As intended, the incidence of the two new levies will thus be on consumers and will result in the increase of the cost of telecommunication services.